 Yes, it is true that people say that the Name of God in the Bible is written as “YHWH”, and in English is usually rendered with “LORD” because the Hebrew vowel markings were added to signify the pronouncing of “Adonai” rather than “YaHWeH”.
 “YHWH” itself it translated to English as “HE WHO IS”, a third person description of God, which can be used at a distance to talk about someone even if they are not present.

-This came about because of an event at Mount Sinai:
+This use of YHWH and ADONAI pronunciation came about because of an event at Mount Sinai:

 When God’s Name is spoken, He is immediately present and immediately near.
 God does not come close at the sound of “YaHWeH” nor “Adonai” nor “LORD” nor “HE WHO IS”.
 But at his Name, “I AM” he is fully right here and right now.
 This is why Moses’ face was shining after his every encounter with God – he knew God by Name.
 But it would not be until the coming of Jesus that his Name would be made plain to all.

 I encourage you to begin using God’s Name in your prayers with Him; begin saying his name when meditating on the Scriptures.
 For example, with a Psalm you would no longer read, “O LORD, how many are my foes!…” but you will invoke His Name as David did – David called God, “I AM”, even though it is copied in Scripture as “YHWH”, “LORD”, “HE WHO IS”, and this was to protect people afraid to approach near to God.
 David drew near to God, and now you, also.